JohnGrayUoY/cheatsheets/AWS CDK Cheatsheet.md

 * Destroy the CloudFormation stack with the specified name on the users AWS account.

 *Note: This will only succeed if all resources within the stack are in a state which allows them to be deleted, for example, an S3 bucket can only be deleted if it has no content within it.
 If a stack contains an S3 bucket which has content within it, then the cdk destroy command will fail.*

+**cdk doctor**

+* Checks the current CloudFormation stacks on the users AWS account for any potential problems.